SarahBarbosa/geexhp/docs/2-dataset_generation.rst

     * ``df``: The DataFrame containing the spectrum data.
     * ``label``: Optional label for the plot legend.
 If not provided, the instrument names are used.
     * ``index``: The index of the planet in the DataFrame.
 If None, assumes the DataFrame contains data for a single planet.
     * ``instruments``: A string or list of instrument names to plot.
-Valid instruments are "HWC", "SS-UV", "SS-Vis", and "SS-NIR".
-If None, the function plots HWC data on one plot and combines SS instruments on a separate plot.
+Valid instruments are "B-UV", "B-Vis", "B-NIR", "SS-UV", "SS-Vis", and "SS-NIR".
+If None, the function plots LUVOIR data on one plot and SS on a separate plot.
     * ``ax``: An Axes object or list of Axes to plot on.
 If None, new figures and axes are created.
     * ``noise``: If True, plots the noisy data with error bars.
     * ``**kwargs``: Additional keyword arguments passed to the plotting functions for further customization.